awsdocs/amazon-s3-developer-guide/doc_source/selecting-content-from-objects.md

 The following limits apply when using Amazon S3 Select:
 + The maximum length of a SQL expression is 256 KB\.
-+ The maximum length of a record in the result is 1 MB\.
++ The maximum length of a record in the input or result is 1 MB\.
++ Amazon S3 Select can only emit nested data using the JSON output format\.

 Additional limitations apply when using Amazon S3 Select with Parquet objects:
 + Amazon S3 Select supports only columnar compression using GZIP or Snappy\.
 Amazon S3 Select doesn't support whole\-object compression for Parquet objects\.
 + Amazon S3 Select doesn't support Parquet output\.
 You must specify the output format as CSV or JSON\.
-+ The maximum uncompressed block size is 256 MB\.
++ The maximum uncompressed row group size is 256 MB\.
-+ The maximum number of columns is 100\.
 + You must use the data types specified in the object's schema\.
 + Selecting on a repeated field returns only the last value\.